 Time-resolved measurements and single-bunch operation

-A whole week (30 shifts) of single-bunch operation will be available to users in the cycle (September 2022 – February 2023).
+A whole week of single-bunch (SB) operation will be available to users in the period March – July 2024.
 If you want to apply for a beamtime in a single-bunch week, you should indicate that clearly in your beamtime proposal.
 In that case, the scientific motivation of your proposal should be based on the use of single-bunch operation.